 - Foster civic pride in the beauty and historic roots of the Township.

 Does my project need to be reviewed by HPC?
-Properties located within the designated Historic Districts must submit a Certificate of Appropriateness (CoA) for any exterior work that will be performed on the property.
+Properties located within the designated Historic Districts must submit a Certificate of Approval (CoA) for any exterior work that will be performed on the property.
 CoA applications that need review are:

 - a demolition or relocation of any building, improvement, or structure are considered major changes.